 The FF was created following earlier work by Holt et al., in 1995 on the creation of a satiety index of foods.

 The FF is a measure (0-5) which predicts how satiating the food will be.
+The idea behind this increased satiation rides from the basis that foods with a higher nutrient content will be more nourishing for the body.
 White bread, for example, sits at 1.8.
 Therefore, anything higher than 1.8 will be more filling and create fewer opportunities for hunger to strike, than eating white bread.

 Foods that sit above 2.5 include chicken breast, fish, sirloin, baked potatoes, oatmeal, carrots, oranges and watermelon.

 The human body is made up of from 45-60% water, depending on gender an numerous other factors.
 Many of us don’t drink enough water throughout the day and become dehydrated.
 We mistake this dehydration for hunger.
 Water intake varies on the individual, but shoot for 2-4 litres depending on your gender & activity level.